 At ISTE this year I led two sessions on using digital tools to capture formative assessment data.
 In both of my #FormativeTech sessions I asked teachers to open up a page I had set up.
 Then I showed a BrainPOP video to the group.
 In this backchannel space I asked the teachers to type in one thing they already knew about the topic.
 So for example, before watching a video on Alexander Hamilton, they typed in something they already new about this historical figure.
 Asking students to share something they already know is a great way to set the stage for new learning.

 Check for understanding

-A backchannel is kind of like a chat room where students can type in a response to a question or a general observation.
-When showing a BrainPOP video to your class, pause a minute or two into the movie and ask a question related to the topic.
+A backchannel is kind of like a chat room.
+Students can type in a response to a question or a general observation.
+When showing a BrainPOP video to your class, pause a minute or two into the movie.
+Then ask a question related to the topic.
 For example, if you are showing students the Alexander Hamilton clip from BrainPOP you might ask them a question like, “What impact did Alexander Hamilton have on the development of the United States?”
 Students can turn and talk to a partner, then open up a backchannel like Today’s Meet and share their responses to your question.
 This gives you information you can use to assess student understanding.

 Plan for tomorrow

-As you look over responses in a backchannel you can learn a lot about what students know about a topic, what they are excited or curious about, and what misconceptions they might have.
-If you show a video on a new topic to students, giving them access to a backchannel space to chat about the topic will give you information you can use to plan for tomorrow or the next week’s lesson.
+As you look over responses in a backchannel you can learn a lot about what students know about a topic.
+You can see what they are excited or curious about, as well as misconceptions they might have.
+If you show a video on a new topic to students, give them access to a backchannel space.
+As they chat about the topic students will give you information you can use to plan for tomorrow or the next week’s lesson.

 5 Tips for Formative Assessment!